marcilio/aws-reinvent2019-dataapi/README.md

 ## Your Task

 Your task is to refactor the `lamba_rds.py` code to remove the persistent database connection object and the dependency on Python package `pymysql` and use the Data API instead to interact with the MySQL database.
-The Lambda behavior for external clients should be exactly the same though.
-Both databases (Amazon RDS MySQL and Amazon Aurora Serverlesss MySQL are provided).
+The behavior of the Lambda function will remaind the same for external clients.
+Both databases, i.e., the Amazon RDS MySQL database used by the original Lambda code and the Amazon Aurora Serverlesss MySQL used by the refactored Lambda, will be provided for you.

-Your options to complete this task are:
+Your options to complete this task are as follows:

-**Option 1** (_hardest but more learning_): you'll copy and paste file `lambda_rds.py` into file `lambda_dataapi.py` and do the refactoring from the scratch.
+**Option 1** (__hardest but more learning__): you'll copy and paste file `lambda_rds.py` into file `lambda_dataapi.py` and do the refactoring from the scratch.

-**Option 2** (_easiest but more stuff is given_): you'll use provided refactored skeleton file `lambda_dataapi.py` as basis for your refactoring and complete the `TODO` parts.
+**Option 2** (__easiest but less time consuming__): you'll use provided refactored skeleton file `lambda_dataapi.py` as basis for your refactoring and complete the `TODO` parts in the code.

 ## I'm not a Python developer!